ACL-CMS-P1/carret/DEVELOPER.md

 * Developers will work on feature branches
 * Branches will be named `devName-featureOrTheThingYouAreWorkingOn`
-* We will have merge our pull requests together, first thing in the morning (or through out the day)
+* We will have merge our pull request parties together, first thing in the morning (or through out the day)

 ## Code Style